 All About Fortune’s Spindle

 Pairs and triads of leaves are positioned opposite one another on this vine.
-Small rootlets also emerge from the vine to grasp onto supports.
+Small rootlets, or aerial roots also emerge from the vine to grasp onto supports.
 This enables the plant to grow upright.

 With support, whether it be a trellis or a tree, it can easily reach extreme heights.
-50 feet tall is not uncommon for wintercreeper!
+50 feet tall is not uncommon for wintercreeper euonymus!
 It can also be grown as a low ground cover.
 A short trellis can be used to encourage a shrub-like mounding habit.

-Once it’s established and has plenty of light, the vine will start its flowering phase.
+Once it’s established and has plenty of light, the vine will start its flowering phase in early spring.
 These flowers aren’t showy.
 In fact, they’re easy to miss, as they’re only about 5mm in size.
 The petals of the flowers are yellowish-green in color and blend into the foliage.

-As flowering subsides, the plant begins to fruit.
+As flowering subsides in early summer, the plant begins to fruit.
 These fruits are inedible pale green berries, each one containing an orange seed.
-Once the berries dry and split open, the seed escapes to potentially start a new plant.
+Once the berries dry and split open in early fall, the seed escapes to potentially start a new plant.

 The winter creeper has an extensive native range.
-It can be found throughout most Asiatic countries.
+It can be found throughout most countries in east Asia.
 China, Japan, Korea, Thailand, Vietnam, Indonesia, and India are just a smattering.
 It prefers temperate climates where the vine can grow to its true potential.

 There’s many cultivars of the Euonymus plant.
-While we can’t cover them all due to their diversity, I’ll showcase a few here.
+While we can’t cover all similar species due to their diversity, I’ll showcase a few here.
 Don’t hesitate to look for other varieties!

-Each Emerald ‘n’ Gold plant can reach 4-5 feet in width, and can mound to a height of nearly 4 feet.
-The leaves are a vivid, brilliant green color with wide golden margins.
+Each Emerald ‘n’ Gold (or Emerald Gaiety) plant can reach 4-5 feet in width, and can mound to a height of nearly 4 feet.
+The leaves are a vivid, brilliant green color to dark green with wide golden margins.
 Full sun is best for developing bright coloration.
 As the seasons change, so does the foliage color… by winter, it has a reddish tint to the leaves.

 Euonymus fortunei, ‘Canadale Gold’